Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation

 This particular approach has begun to gain popularity in various corners of the Gaussian process literature roughly within the past decade~\citep[e.g.,][]{Bull2011, StuartTeckentrup2018, Briol2019, WangTuoWu2020, Wynne2021}.
-We begin by proving a general result (\Cref{thm:general}) on parameter sets which cannot contain the parameter estimates.
-This result, the proof of which is surprisingly straightforward, is based on an assumption about the rate of decay of the Gaussian process conditional variance for different parameters.
-In short, if the response function is contained in the reproducing kernel Hilbert space of $K_{\theta_0}$ for some $\theta_0 \in \Theta$ and there is a set $\Delta \subset \Theta$ such that for every $\theta \in \Delta$ the conditional variance for the kernel $K_\theta$ decays slower than for $K_{\theta_0}$, then an estimate of $\theta$ cannot be in $\Delta$ when $n$ is sufficiently large. \Cref{sec:matern} is then devoted to showing that the Matérn smoothness parameter and quasi-uniform points satisfy this assumption.
-In \Cref{sec:smooth} we discuss the application of \Cref{thm:general} to estimation of the scale parameter of infinitely smooth stationary kernels, such as the Gaussian kernel, though are unable to furnish any rigorous proofs.
+In \Cref{sec:general}, we begin by proving a number of general results (\Cref{thm:general-new,thm:upper-bounds-general,thm:general}) on parameter sets which cannot contain the parameter estimates.
+The essence of these results is that maximum likelihood estimation and cross-validation attempt to find the simplest possible model, as quantified by the rate of decay of the conditional variance, that adequately explains the data. \Cref{sec:matern} is then devoted to applying the general results to estimation of the Matérn smoothness parameter.
+In \Cref{sec:smooth}, we discuss the application of \Cref{thm:general} to estimation of the scale parameter of infinitely smooth stationary kernels, such as the Gaussian kernel, though are unable to furnish any rigorous proofs.